Title

 • Tools like REDCap can help manage clinical data while ensuring security, privacy, and reproducibility through features like role-based access controls, data auditing, and locking data after collection.

 • Checking with your IRB first before sharing data, sharing code, or using new tools can help ensure that data is shared and accessed responsibly.
 Ideally such plans should be reviewed by your IRB before you begin a study.
-It is often possible to safely publicly share the code used to analyze protected data, as long as you don’t reveal aspects of the the data in code.
+It is often possible to safely publicly share the code used to analyze protected data, as long as you don’t reveal aspects of the data in the code.
 Your local IRB may be able to help you learn how to do so.

 References